Article ID: kb00201Last Modified: 13-Jul-2025

 Note: If you choose to use another user:group, make sure to set the same user:group in step 2

-1. Create the file with the access credentials to the network share
+1. Create a file with the access credentials to the network share:

 echo "username=USERNAME" > /path/to/credentials-file